 How to pass an ATS?

-You might be aware that resume needs to pass the Application Tracking System (ATS) before reaching the human hands.
+You might be aware that a resume needs to pass the Application Tracking System (ATS) before reaching the human hands.
 However, there is just one way or an ultimate trick to pass the ATS.
-It is the use of right keywords in your resume.
-There are many ATS in industry such as iCMS, Oracle Taleo and many more.
+It is the use of right ats resume keywords in your resume.
+There are many ATS in the industry such as iCMS, Oracle Taleo and many more.

 According to Forbes Article.
 “Depending on how a specific ATS works, the location and frequency of keywords within your resume can be extremely important.
 Typically, the better your resume matches the job description requirements, the higher you’ll rank in the ATS.
 Additionally, it’s common practice for companies to begin reviewing applicants from the top of the ranking list – bad news for job seekers who haven’t customized and added keywords to their resume.”